 - In Ghost in the Shell: Stand Alone Complex, The Major is trapped in an operating room (unable to move because she was half way through transfering to a new body) with an assassin (who impersonated the doctor and has her at her mercy).
-The Laughing Man turns up and helps her by giving her control of her body again (he probably falls under the Non-Action Guy varient, since despite being a competant hacker he's not shown to be very good at physical confrontations).
+When the assassin is distracted, the Laughing Man turns up, plugs a cable in, and slips away: the Major is now in control of her body again... (he probably falls under the Non-Action Guy variant, since despite being a competent hacker he's not shown to be very good at physical confrontations).

 - In Interesting Times, when the Red Army is imprisoned, they find that not only has someone unlocked their cell, that someone has also killed all the guards, left them a pile of swords, and given them a convenient map to the Emperor's throne room.
 Rincewind notes (correctly) that this is too good to be true and that they should just quit while they're ahead: They're being framed for the Emperor's murder.